OmerAbdulkerim/custom-calendar/README.md

 A feature-rich calendar application built with Next.js that integrates with Google Calendar API.
 The application allows users to view, create and delete calendar events through an intuitive user interface with various view modes (day, week, month).

+The application can be found [here](https://custom-calendar-taupe.vercel.app/).
+It is deployed on Vercel.

 ![Custom Calendar Screenshot](public/image.png)

 ## Overview